Temporal large-scale intermittency and its impact on the statistics of turbulence: Introduction

-For this study, we introduce sinusoidal variations of the energy injection rate into direct numerical simulations of turbulence.
+In this study, we ask how much and by which mechanisms the higher-order flow statistics are affected by slow fluctuations at the large scales.
+Then we ask whether these effects can be explained by models based on ensembles of statistically stationary flows.
+To address these questions, we introduce sinusoidal variations of the energy injection rate into direct numerical simulations of turbulence.
 While these variations are to be understood as a model for the large-scale fluctuations that can occur in various forms in any flow, we focus on sinusoidal injection-rate signals, which allow for a systematic investigation using periodic averaging.
 For different frequencies of the oscillations, we analyze the statistics of velocity, vorticity, and Lagrangian acceleration.
 We observe an amplification of flatness, which we attribute to three different effects.
 The first and largest contribution comes from mixing distributions with varying width and can simply be estimated from the time series of mean energy and dissipation rate.
 The second contribution results from variations of higher-order flow statistics and can be described by an ensemble of stationary flows.
 A third contribution occurs at certain frequencies of the input, where we observe that time-averaged statistics are not simply a mix of statistics corresponding to the various injection rates.
-Instead, in what could be called a resonant response, the second moment of the dissipation rate displays stronger excursions than expected.
-By considering the time series of both mean and variance of the dissipation rate, we construct an ensemble of stationary flows that can capture all of the three effects and thus accurately predict flatness values.
+Instead, the second moment of the dissipation rate displays stronger excursions than expected.
+By considering the time series of both mean and variance of the dissipation rate, we construct an ensemble of stationary flows that can capture all three effects and thus accurately predict flatness values.
+Finally, we also explore how our results are affected by the Reynolds number.